Quenty/NevermoreEngine/src/clienttranslator/README.md

 ## Usage
 Usage is designed to be simple.

+## Easy-use scenario

+1. Call Translate(data, "blah") on anything
+2. Translation is magically replicated to clients and can be saved
+3. Only one place needed to save the data

 ## Adding localization files

 Add files to ReplicatedStorage/i18n.
 Files will be in string values, and be valid JSON.
 This allows lookup like this: